hypervel/hypervel.org/docs/docs/http-client.md

 ### Guzzle Middleware

-Since Laravel  Hyperf's HTTP client is powered by Guzzle, you may take advantage of [Guzzle Middleware](https://docs.guzzlephp.org/en/stable/handlers-and-middleware.html) to manipulate the outgoing request or inspect the incoming response.
+Since Hypervel's HTTP client is powered by Guzzle, you may take advantage of [Guzzle Middleware](https://docs.guzzlephp.org/en/stable/handlers-and-middleware.html) to manipulate the outgoing request or inspect the incoming response.
 To manipulate the outgoing request, register a Guzzle middleware via the `withRequestMiddleware` method:

 ```php
 use Hypervel\Support\Facades\Http;